 We provide a variety of scholarships to make access to study abroad more equitable, and we work to develop curriculum that addresses the diverse needs and interests of our participants.
-From programs focused on STEM education to Cultural Heritage programs that allow students to explore the countries and traditions tied to their family origins, we aim to make study abroad more accessible and meaningful for all types of Americans.
+From programs focused on STEM education to Cultural Heritage programs that allow students to explore the countries and traditions tied to their family origins, we aim to make study abroad more accessible and meaningful for all participants (non and US Citizens).

 As an immigrant…I am culturally different from mainstream American culture; however, this made the experience more enriching for both the host family and the exchange students.- Esteban A. AFS Returnee, USA to Germany

 Over the years, I’ve hosted 12 times with students from around the world including Kenya, Thailand, Malaysia, and Ghana.
 I made the decision to open my home in Cleveland, OH to AFS students, as host families have done for my own children who studied abroad in Japan and Thailand.
 It’s so important that international students are exposed to families that truly reflect the diverse cultures and ethnicities represented across the United States.
 I’m fortunate to share my culture not just as an American, but as an African-American Family.- Carla B, AFS Host Family